xapian/xapian-gsoc-proposal/proposal.rst

 It would also be very useful to see how the different schemes compare for speed and retrieval effectiveness, so can offer solid advice to users wondering which to use.So, for this we can use https://github.com/samuelharden/xapian-evaluation to evaluate and compare modified weighting functions with their counterparts to access their speed and retrieval effectiveness.

-Currently the code in xapian evaluations requires some cleanup.Currently we need to provide separate information for different weighting schemes and their parameters.This is a lot of extra work.All of this can be avoided by using Weight::create().For using Weight::create(),we can change the config_value  string  input.Instead of providing just the name of Weighting scheme ,we can use a string with weight scheme name followed by its parameters (same as used in Weight ::create()).Then we wont require to write extra code for parameters.We will also make changes in trec_search.Now it would be simple as we won't need to make separate checks for implementing different schemes.We would simple use Weight::create() and feed it with the string used earlier.
+Currently the code in xapian evaluations requires some cleanup.Currently we need to provide separate information for different weighting schemes and their parameters.This is a lot of extra work.All of this can be avoided by using Weight::create().First we make changes in config_file.cc and config_file.h .For using Weight::create(),we can change the config_value  string  input.Instead of providing just the name of Weighting scheme ,we can use a string with weight scheme name followed by its parameters (same as used in Weight ::create()).Then we wont require to write extra code for parameters.We will also make changes in trec_search.Now it would be simple as we won't need to make separate checks for implementing different schemes.We would simple use Weight::create() and feed it with the string used earlier.

 Then I would be adding support for the newly inplemented normalistions in Weight::create().This requires some changes in Registry .A few additions in the map implemented there would do.